-"Once Brio sees that marvelous invention, his eyes will become larger than enderpearls, and bounce back to the top like a slime under the effects of Leaping II, bouncing on a slime block (Path of the Diamond , p.
+"Once Brio sees that marvelous invention, his eyes will become larger than enderpearls, and Team Runt will bounce back to the top like a slime under the effects of Leaping II, bouncing on a slime block" (Path of the Diamond, p.
 179).